 These antihistamines are common, over-the-counter drugs that can help mitigate seasonal allergies or symptoms of other minor allergic reactions.
 They change how histamine interacts with the body and can be essential for individuals with extreme seasonal allergies.

-One of the most common antihistamines in the US is Benadryl, and it can be obtained at nearly every grocery store and gas station in the country.
-This means most people view it as safe to take any time, as long as they stick to the dosage on the bottle.
+One of the most common antihistamines in the US is Benadryl, which can be obtained at nearly every grocery store and gas station in the country.
+This means most people view it as safe to take at any time, as long as they stick to the dosage on the bottle.
 But this isn’t necessarily true.
 Benadryl is a potent substance, and like any other substance, it has risks alongside the benefits.

-Side-Effects of Using Benadryl and Alcohol
+Side Effects of Using Benadryl and Alcohol